bishowpratap7/transmute/README.md

-This is an open source project designed to help community with 100% free conversions of Micorsoft Word (DOCX) to PDF that has non-english characters.
+This is an open source project designed to help community with 100% free conversions of Microsoft Word (DOCX) to PDF that has non-English characters (Foreign Languages).
 We will work on making sure that this project will be suitable for both personal and enterprise use.